 Fire investigation is an exciting and rewarding career with decent growth potential in the coming years.
 Fire investigators are highly skilled, and it's important to proceed into this career field with a solid understanding of what’s required and the challenges involved.

-If you’re wondering how to become a fire investigator, this is a clear and comprehensive guide that will answer all of your questions, covering all aspects from education and training to ethics and what to expect in terms of career advancement.
+If you’re wondering how to become a fire investigator, this clear and comprehensive guide will answer all of your questions, covering all aspects from education and training to ethics and what to expect in terms of career advancement.

 Education and Training

-How do you get your foot in the door to this exciting and growing career as a certified fire investigator?
+How do you get your foot in the door for this exciting and growing career as a certified fire investigator?
 It all starts with education and training.

 The majority of employers seeking fire investigators will prioritize candidates with post-secondary education.
-Typical degree requirements are an associate’s or bachelor’s degree in fire science, or related fields, like criminal justice and forensic science.
+Typical degree requirements are an associate or bachelor’s degree in fire science or related fields, like criminal justice and forensic science.

 Is it possible to land a career as a fire investigator without a postsecondary education degree?
 Technically, yes, but having a postsecondary degree in a relevant field, along with fire infestation training, is something most employers look for.
 Plus, a four-year fire science degree is required to become certified by certain federal organizations, such as the Bureau of Alcohol, Tobacco, and Firearms.